JustinBrubaker7/JustinBrubaker7/README.md

-# Justin Brubaker - Software Engineer
+# Justin Brubaker - Engineering Manager

 Welcome to my GitHub repository!
 I'm Justin, a seasoned Full Stack Developer in the Greater Phoenix Area.
-I specialize in creating impactful software solutions, automations with AI, and integrations - particularly Salesforce.
+I specialize in creating impactful software solutions, automations with AI, and leading teams.

 ## About Me

 With over 7 years of experience in the tech industry, I've honed my skills in a variety of programming languages and frameworks, primarily focusing on React.js, Node.js, and MySQL.
-My journey has taken me from a passionate engineer to a leadership role where I now lead a team, driving innovation and excellence in every project we undertake.
+My journey has taken me from a passionate engineer to a leadership role where I lead a team, driving innovation and excellence in every project we undertake.

 ## Personal Projects